AdobeDocs/audience-manager.en/help/using/integration/integration-aep/aam-aep-audience-sharing.md

 ---
 # Experience Platform segment sharing with Audience Manager and other Experience Cloud solutions

->[!NOTE]
->
-> Contact your Adobe sales representative to unlock access to this functionality.

 ## Overview {#overview}

 The audience sharing functionality between Audience Manager and Adobe Experience Platform allows you to share your Audience Manager traits and segments to Adobe Experience Platform and vice-versa.
 You need the [[!DNL Audience Manager Connector]](https://experienceleague.adobe.com/docs/experience-platform/sources/connectors/adobe-applications/audience-manager.html) to enable audience sharing between Audience Manager and Adobe Experience Platform.